Severe Scoliosis Definition

 Scoliosis Types

-The Cobb Angle helps determine the severity of scoliosis and measuring can occur via x-ray images.
-The higher the Cobb Angle, the more Severe Scoliosis can be.
+The Cobb Angle helps determine the severity of scoliosis, and measuring can occur via X-ray images.
+The higher the Cobb Angle, the more severe the scoliosis.
+Understanding these classifications is vital for both diagnosis and treatment approaches, aiding orthopedic surgeons in making informed decisions about patient care.

 Mild Scoliosis

-Mild Scoliosis exists when the Cobb Angle is more than 10° but lesser than 25°.
-Most of the time, treatment does not involve surgery and doctors will monitor the patient for signs of progression.
+Mild scoliosis exists when the Cobb Angle is more than 10° but less than 25°.
+Most of the time, treatment does not involve surgery, and doctors will monitor the patient for signs of progression.
 It usually does not require any major treatment aside from regular checkups.
 In children and adolescents, braces or casting appear effective in making quick adjustments to their growing bones.

 Moderate Scoliosis